Updated December 3rd, 2018.

 7. Kayaking and Rafting in Tena and Macas

-Macas is the gateway to the southern Oriente, and this is where you’ll find the longest stretch of whitewater in Ecuador, meaning that there are a few tour operators here who offer tubing, rafting, and kayaking.
+Tena and Macas are both gateways to the southern Oriente, and this is where you’ll find the longest stretch of whitewater in Ecuador, meaning that there are a few tour operators here who offer tubing, rafting, and kayaking.
 When you dry off, this is also a great place for shamanic rituals and visits to the Shuar community, one of the larger Amazonian tribes.
 It’s best to go with a professional guide, as some villages will flat out refuse solo travellers.
+Check out our full article about rafting in Tena here.

 8. Surfing in Montañita